anubhav-auth/InvestorIQ/README.md

 ### 3\.
 Set up your environment variables

-Create a `.env` file in the root directory and add your API keys:
+Create a `.env` file in the root directory and add your Google API key:

 ```
 GOOGLE_API_KEY="YOUR_GOOGLE_API_KEY"